Amaechi demands professionalism in ports control, ship inspections

 “I must thank most of our Member States for their performance and swift responses in declaring seafarers as key workers and in lending their support to ensure that the impact of COVID- 19 did not disrupt global shipping.
 While it is to be noted that the resulting effect of the pandemic slowed down inspection of vessels, nonetheless, based on our 2020 Report, the Abuja MoU performed relatively well in the inspection of vessels that called at our Ports,” he said.

 Similarly, Ghana’s Minister of Transportation and Chairman of Abuja MoU, Hon.
-Kwaku Ofori Asiamah, in his opening speech said “Port State Control acts as an important safety-net to eliminate the operation of sub-standard ships to ensure the needed safety.
-It is therefore refreshing to note that notwithstanding the COVID-19 pandemic, our performance as Flag States have been very encouraging.
+Kwaku Ofori Asiamah, in his opening speech, said “Port State Control acts as an important safety net to eliminate the operation of sub-standard ships to ensure the needed safety.
+It is therefore refreshing to note that notwithstanding the COVID-19 pandemic, our performance as the Flag States has been very encouraging.

 Asiamah also stated that member states “must be guided by the IMO’s Code of Good Practice for Port State Control Officers and other relevant circulars and Statutory Documents in conducting inspections within the Framework of the Regional Memorandum of Understanding and Agreement on Port State Control,” while ensuring that their PSCOs are empowered to safely conduct inspections, “and to always aim at exceeding the agreed 15per cent minimum number of foreign vessels that call at our ports.
 States should also accept and endorse the IMO’s guidelines on Cyber Security as part of the Safety Management Codes,” he said.